sridharspeaks/new-ui-challenge-sridhar/readme.md

 Guidelines
 =========
 A sample page has been provided for you.
+Run `npm install` followed by `npm start` to display the current page.
 Your goal is to populate the `#searchResults` div with a list of potential matches.
 These matches can then be filtered through the `#userPreferences` pane.
 Each match lists the candidate's photo, name, and age.
 Clicking on a match's contact button should display a dialog listing the match's phone number, cell number, and e-mail.